richard-sim/build-sys-eval/README.md

 Development is slow, with nobody currently pushing forward on major development efforts or functionality, though there are semi-frequent community contributions.
 There is not much traction around getting bugs fixed.
 Less-common or newer build targets like WDK or dotnet Core CLR are also not supported (but could be added).

-The required usage and structure of `premake5.lua` scripts differs significantly from how they're described in the documentation, in order to reduce duplication of configuration across projects and dependencies.
-There is no concept of scoping, so you have to be careful to manually end filters since otherwise they'll apply to all subsequent code.
-Project-level `premake5.lua` scripts generally do not show up in the error information/callstack when they have errors, which makes it very hard to know where there are errors in the workspace, since you don't even know what project the errors are occuring in (or what the errors are).
+The required usage and structure of `premake5.lua` scripts differs significantly from how they're described in the documentation, in order to reduce duplication of configuration across projects and dependencies. ~~There is no concept of scoping, so you have to be careful to manually end filters since otherwise they'll apply to all subsequent code.~~ FIXED!
+Was able to monkeypatch filter() to add scoping!
+See `foobar/src/tools/premake/utils.lua`. ~~Project-level `premake5.lua` scripts generally do not show up in the error information/callstack when they have errors, which makes it very hard to know where there are errors in the workspace, since you don't even know what project the errors are occuring in (or what the errors are).~~ FIXED!
+PR submitted to Premake, so hopefully it'll make it into the mainline.

 #### Where Premake will save time